beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ### 4. Spoiling games
 1. Dragging out clearly won games is poor form and undesirable
 2. Players may leave games for a variety of valid reasons.
-Players who make a habit of leaving ongoing matches extremely early risk being met with moderation action.
+Players who make a habit of leaving ongoing matches long before they end risk being met with moderation action.
 Matches thought to suffer from issues (balance, bugs etc.) require a restart and can be stopped by calling a stop vote with `!cv stop` in chat.

 ## **Section B** - Rules for us all to have fun
 These are much clearer cut rules and reporting is a completely acceptable first response.
 If a moderator sees one of these take place they will likely use a formal warning as a starting point.